Soldiers' Home

 The Soldiers' Home is an historic Italianate style building in Chicago, Illinois, United States.
 Located at 739 E. 35th Street, the Home was built in a series of phases from 1864 to 1923, designed by William W. Boyington and other architects.
 It was designated a Chicago Landmark on April 16, 1996.
-The Soldiers' Home is the last surviving building in Chicago with exact association to the American Civil War.
-During the war the home served as a hospital for injured soldiers.
-After the war it became a home for disabled and aged Union Army Veterans.
+The Soldiers' Home is the last surviving building in Chicago with direct association to the American Civil War: during the war, the oldest part of the home was built to serve as a hospital for injured soldiers and after the war, it became a home for disabled and aged Union Army Veterans.